ReaganDeLong/HI-Order-Form-2.0/README.md

 Per the recommendations of experienced developers, I tried to create something that solved a real-world problem of my own.

-For my Home Inspection business, I have a third party call center that takes my calls to set up inspections for me.
+For my Home Inspection business, I have a third-party call center that takes my calls to set up inspections for me.
 95% of the time the information is complete and accurate, but the other 5% of the time:

 1. Information gets left blank
 2. Information is inaccurate